 The 4 month sleep regression, the 12 month sleep regression, the 18 month sleep regression – what is happening?

-The term ‘sleep regression’ sounds more helpful than the patronising label ‘accidental parenting’ which implies you have done something to create your wakeful baby but you are such a half-wit you didn’t even realize you were doing something ‘wrong’.
-It sounds much smarter too and even a little bit intellectual, as though you have done your homework about infant sleep.
+The term ‘sleep regression’ sounds more helpful than the patronising label ‘accidental parenting’ which implies you have done something to create your wakeful baby but you didn’t even realize you were doing something ‘wrong’.
+It sounds ‘scientific’ too, as though the person advising you has done their homework about infant sleep.

 Of course at any time if your baby suddenly becomes unsettled or wakeful, it’s important to check that there isn’t a medical reason for this or an impending illness such as sore ears or a urinary tract infection (babies generally wake when they wee if they have a UTI because it hurts), or if your baby has recently started family foods she isn’t upset by food sensitivities.

 Once you have ruled out illness as a reason for sudden changes in your baby’s sleep patterns, consider your baby’s development: what new skills is your baby learning?
 Is she a bit more clingy during her awake times?
 Does she seem more sensitive right now?
 And try to see her wakefulness as a positive – she is not regressing, she is progressing.